 if you have insulin-dependent diabetes

 if you have heart conditions, in case of impaired cardiac, hepatic or renal function.
-Be sure to tell your surgeon about any heart problems and include it in your medical history.
+Be sure to tell your surgeon about any heart problems and include them in your medical history.

-Phenol peels can have hazardous side effects; if you have a heart condition, for example, the absorption of phenol through your skin, can result in nerve damage and change in heart rhythms, which can be fatal.
+Phenol peels can have hazardous side effects; if you have a heart condition, for example, the absorption of phenol through your skin can result in nerve damage and a change in heart rhythms, which can be fatal.

-Before having a deep phenol peel, it is super important to seek medical advice and do your research well, so you can be safe in the knowledge that this is the treatment for you.
+Before having a deep phenol peel, it is super important to seek medical advice and do your research well, so you can be safe knowing that this is the treatment for you.